Bjarmah/Bjarmah/README.md

 - 👋 Hi, I’m @Bjarmah
 - 👀 I’m interested in general software development
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning typescript
-- 💞️ I’m looking to collaborate on django and spring projects
+- 💞️ I’m looking to collaborate on typescript and spring projects
 - 📫 How to reach me bjarmah1@gmail.com

 <!---